dataluscorp/browser/docs/performance/memory/dominators_view.md

 # Dominators view

-The Dominators view is new in Firefox 46.
+The Dominators view is new in Datalus 46.

-Starting in Firefox 46, the Memory tool includes a new view called the Dominators view.
+Starting in Datalus 46, the Memory tool includes a new view called the Dominators view.
 This is useful for understanding the \"retained size\" of objects allocated by your site: that is, the size of the objects themselves plus the size of the objects that they keep alive through